algofrancesca/diverSearch/README.md

 # diverSearch
-A chrome plugin that we created as a template to visualize more inclusive content, that we created as part of the WAI Hackathon.
+A chrome plugin that we created as a template to visualize more inclusive content, that we created as part of the WAI Hackathon 2021.